 Implementing supplemental environmental projects involve several actions to ensure these opportunities are recognized and facilitated.
 In addition to training, the following actions will provide a framework for encouraging the consideration of these projects in routine enforcement work.

 - Each of the environmental quality programs will maintain a list of desired supplemental environmental projects based on their knowledge of environmental needs across the state.
 The lists will be maintained by the Enforcement Coordination Committee with input from the programs represented.
 The committe will update the list periodically and ensure it is readily available to all enforcement staff members, managers, attorneys or others has needed.

 - Other divisions may add projects to the lists.
-The Division of Geology and Land Survey and Division of State Parks may also have opportunities to initiate with supplemental environmental projects and discuss these projects with environmental quality staff as needed.
+The Missouri Geological Survey and Division of State Parks may also have opportunities to initiate with supplemental environmental projects and discuss these projects with environmental quality staff as needed.

 - Programs will consider supplemental environmental projects for all cases involving penalties.
 Criteria for eligibility include:

 - A penalty amount that makes consideration of a supplemental environmental project worth its effort.
 There is not a set amount given the effort needed to accomplish possible supplemental environmental projects are varies.
 In general, however, supplemental environmental projects should be considered for violations with penalties $1,000 or greater.